caedm/wall-ink-server/readme.md

 You then need to add an instance of your plugin to the ```plugins``` array defined in the web/plugin_dependencies/iPlugin.php file.
 When you've implemented all this, place your plugin in the web/plugins/ directory.
 Any settings relevant to your plugin (such as whether it is active) can be added to the web/config/settings.cfg file.
 Here are some details about the different functions you'll need to implement:

 #### getIndex()
 This function needs to return a non-negative integer that is not the same as the integer returned by any of the other plugins.
 A single or double-digit number is fine, just check first that you won't be colliding with other plugins.
+This non-negative integer will be used by the device manager database to keep track of which wall-ink device is associated with which plugin.

 #### getName()
 This function returns a string containing the name of your plugin.
-For example, you might use ```return 'Exchange';```
+For example, you might use ```return 'Exchange';```  This string is used in the device manager in the drop-down list of plugins to choose from.

 #### isActive($config)
 This function returns either the string "true" or the string "false".
-This should probably be changed later.
+This is an aid for debugging purposes to turn plugins on and off.
+There may be unexpected results if devices exist in the device manager database for a particular plugin, and that plugin is either inactive or removed.

 #### getResources($config)
 This function returns an array with resource IDs (a unique ID corresponding to a scheduleable resource) as the keys and resource names as the values.
+This information is used to fill the drop down menu in the device manager when selecting which resource will be associated with a particular wall-ink device.

 #### getSchedule($config, $resourceId)
+This function will gather data from your scheduling software and format it in a specific manner that will be used to generate images that a wall-ink device can display.
+The schedule returned from getSchedule will be passed into the scheduleGetImage() function for further processing.

+The assumption of the engine that creates the images as seen below, is that the schedule returned by getSchedule() is just for the current date.

-This function returns a string formatted like the one below:
+This getSchedule() function must return a string formatted like the one below:
 ```
 CTB 450 Group Space 2
 Yacht Club Meeting